alpacahq/marketstore/contrib/ondiskagg/README.md

 ## Caveat
-Since this is implemented based on the Go's plugin mechanism, it is supported only on Linux as of Go 1.9
+Since this is implemented based on the Go's plugin mechanism, it is supported only on Linux & MacOS as of Go 1.10